 State agencies operate under the national child support program, overseen by the Office of Child Support Services (OCSS) within the federal Department of Health and Human Services.
-The OCSS child support program ensures that children obtain court-ordered financial support by locating absent parents, establishing support obligations, and enforcing those obligations.
+The OCSS child support program ensures that children receive court-ordered financial support by locating absent parents, establishing support obligations, and enforcing those obligations.
 A related entity, the federal Office of Child Support Enforcement, collaborates with states, tribes, local offices, employers, nonprofit groups, and other governmental offices to help them secure the support needed for custodial families.

 The OCSS can point to significant success in achieving those goals.
 In the fiscal year 2022, the federal child support program served 12.8 million children — nearly one in five U.S. kids.
 It collected $30.5 billion in child support payments, 96% of which went to custodial families, with the remainder used to reimburse public assistance programs.
 These positive results couldn’t have been achieved without the dedication and hard work of state child support agencies nationwide.